Xenthera/LuaZ80/README.md

-(Yes, I know the picture isn't a Z80, I spent too long in photoshop to try again)
+(Yes, I know the picture isn't a Z80, I spent entirely too long in photoshop to try again)